huaweitubinovationlab/huaweitubinovationlab.github.io/JointLab.md

 ---
 ## What is the JointLab?

 The JointLab is a collaborative hub between Technical University Berlin and Huawei.
 The main goal is establishing a worldwide leading site for research on AI-enabled IT Operations to empower resilient public, private, and edge cloud IT infrastructures for an autonomous world.
+We combine extensive industrial and academic experiences to identify and address the challenges arising in the operation of autonomous large scale IT systems.

+Our mission is to:

+1) **Research:**: Conduct high-impact foundational research in Big Data and Machine Learning for AI-enabled IT Operations to profoundly advance the state-of-the-art for managing critical IT infrastructures.

+2) **Innovate:**: Develop prototypical AI-enabled IT technologies for public, private, and edge clouds and support knowledge increase and tool availability to empower innovation in Huawei product development.

+3) **Educate**: Create courses and teaching materials for future academic and industrial careers as well as for life-long learning of business professionals.